 "It takes good engineering and science to develop UV-C technology correctly."

-If you’re paying very little for an unverified UV-C disinfection station or device, be aware that it may be dangerous as well as ineffective.
+If you’re paying very little for an unverified UV-C sanitizer or disinfection station, be aware that it may be dangerous as well as ineffective.
 Don’t be fooled by fraudulent claims of cheap UV sanitization products that have never been tested.
 Here’s what to look for when sorting through the rubbish to find an effective professional-grade UV-C station that meets the highest standards and mitigates viral bacteria’s spread.

 "Many consumer-grade UV products are fakes that carry the risk of accidental exposure to dangerous ultraviolet light."